UnLoc: Leveraging Depth Uncertainties for Floorplan Localization: Appendix

 \subsubsection{Real-time considerations for large-scale floorplans}

-As shown in Table~3 of the main paper, matching operations dominate the runtime for large floorplans.
+As shown in Table~\ref{tab:runtime} of the main paper, matching operations dominate the runtime for large floorplans.
 To further reduce the computational cost on large-scale floorplans, we investigate two strategies: (1) decreasing the frequency of observation updates, performing them only after every $\Delta T$ transition updates, and (2) employing a coarser grid for the matching with the floorplan.

 Table~\ref{tab:freq} presents the sequential localization performance on the LaMAR HGE dataset with less frequent observation updates.
 Evaluating our proposed UnLoc on trajectories of length T=100, halving the observation frequency has no negative impact on localization accuracy.
 Even when observation updates are performed at every 10\textsuperscript{th} step, UnLoc achieves convergence in nearly every second case.
+Results are shown without post-processing optimization.

 An ablation study on grid resolution is provided in Table~\ref{tab:grid}.
 The uncertainty-aware matching stage of the UnLoc pipeline compares probabilistic floorplan depth predictions with occupancy information from the floorplan.
 The computational cost and mapping quality in this stage are directly influenced by the grid resolution.
 A finer grid enhances mapping quality but leads to increased computational cost.
 In our experiments in the main paper, we assume a grid resolution of 0.1m $\times$ 0.1m.
 The results show that coarsening the grid to 0.25m $\times$ 0.25m reduces the matching time by a factor of over six, at the expense of only a slight decrease in localization performance.